Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   The following steps are required for a live encoder or media
   ingest source to deal with a failing media processing entity.

-     1. Use a 10-second timeout for establishing the TCP connection.
+     1. Use a timeout for establishing the
-        If an attempt to establish the connection takes longer than 10 seconds, abort the operation and try again.
+        TCP connection.
+If an attempt to establish the connection takes longer abort the operation and try again.
-     2. Use a short timeout for sending the HTTP requests.
-        If the target segment duration is N seconds, use a send timeout between N and 2 N seconds; for example, if the segment duration is 6 seconds,
-        use a timeout of 6 to 12 seconds.
-        If a timeout occurs, reset the connection, open a new connection,
-        and resume stream ingest on the new connection.
-        This is needed to avoid latency introduced by failing connectivity in the workflow.
-     3. Resend track segments for which a connection was terminated early
+     2. Resend track segments for which a connection was terminated early
-     4. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
+     3. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
-     5. After a TCP error:
+     4. After a TCP error:
         a.
 The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.